putitsimply/christian-bible-explained/galatians.md

 * Paul argues that belonging is based on trust (faith), not earning it by rule-keeping.
 * Unity across groups is emphasised (Jewish and non-Jewish believers should belong together).
 * Freedom is tied to responsibility: character and love matter.

+Galatians has been very influential in Christian history, because it shaped how many Christians explain the relationship between faith, law, and belonging.

 [^gl_church]: A community of Christians, not just a building. ([Glossary](glossary.md#church))